jdnoc/onepercentgrowth/_posts/2017-8-22-daily-routine.markdown

 I think it's all because of my messed up evening routine.

 I want to have a consistent morning routine, but I go to bed at different times every night.
-And, I never know how well I am going to sleep, so it's hard to justify waking up super early (like 4:30).
+And, I never know how well I am going to sleep, so it's hard to justify waking up super early (like 4:30 AM).

-But, if I can generate an evening routine that basically revolves around when Finn goes to bed at 8 PM, I think I can get things consistent enough to where I can do it every evening so that the mornings after I can have a consistent morning.
+But, if I can generate an evening routine that basically revolves around when Finn goes to bed at 8 PM, I think I can get things consistent enough to have a solid evening and morning.

 I think I need a long routine (normal days) and a short routine (after I get home a little later from something else).